 <ul><li>The AI GPU rental market is projected to grow from $3.34B in 2023 to $33.91B by 2032, driving down costs.</li><li>Tracked pricing ranges from $0.78-$5.78/hr for A100 80GB GPUs and $1.38-$14.19/hr for H100 80GB GPUs.</li><li>Thunder Compute offers some of the lowest tracked rates, with savings of up to 90% versus competitors.</li><li>Supply chain improvements eliminated availability constraints that plagued 2023-2024.</li><li>Market is stabilizing around developer experience and reliability over pure price competition.</li></ul>

-Market Growth Surge in the AI GPU Rental Space
+Projected Market Growth in AI GPU Rental

 Data centers play a central role in the rise of AI, which puts them at the technological forefront.
 Demand is higher than ever.
 The global data center GPU market is projected to grow from $138.88 billion in 2026 to $624.17 billion by 2034.